UPDATED May 15th, 2o2o

 For current information about COVID-19, please click here.

-For a listing of open businesses, please click here.
+For a list of Transportation Security Administration measures, please click here.

 The Jackson Hole Airport remains open and will continue to operate while taking important measures to protect our community, staff, stakeholders and airport users.
 There are no plans to close the Jackson Hole Airport.